Last Updated on

 - May Day is known as Antarrashtriya Shramik Diwas in India and is observed on 1 May every year.
 It was first celebrated in Chennai in the year 1923.

-- The celebration took place at two places, one at a beach opposite to Madras High court and the other at the Triplicane beach.
+- The celebration took place at two places, one at a beach opposite Madras High court and the other at Triplicane Beach.
 In the meetings at these two places, he explained the significance of his party and the labour movement in general.

-- He also declared that Labour Day or Majdoor Divas will be a holiday.
+- He also declared that Labour Day or Majdoor Divas would be a holiday.

 Labour Day Themes

 - The theme of International Labour Day in the year 2018 was “Uniting Workers for Social and Economic Advancement”.